 Many campus programs place interns at community organizations, government offices, and schools.
 Partnering through Public Service Center programs provides you with UC Berkeley students who spend 6-8 hours/week interning at your site.
-A formal agreement is signed and a placement fee is paid by the host site.
+For most programs, a formal agreement is signed and a placement fee is paid by the host site.

 Berkeley United in Literacy Development (BUILD) places reading literacy tutors with programs that serve K-8 youth.
-We are currently not seeking partners for this program due to lack of capacity.
-To be placed on a waiting list email Carrie Donovan
+We are currently not seeking partners for this program because we are at full capacity.
+To be placed on a waiting list email Carrie Donovan.

 Cal in Local Government (CLG) selects and prepares approximately 30 Cal students to intern in local government offices.
 Internship sites provide substantive, policy-oriented projects that will have a long-term impact on the community.
-CLG student interns serve from October through May, and sites pay a host fee of $350.
-Agencies registered in our database will be invited to propose internships in August of each year.
+CLG student interns serve for the academic year, from September through May, and sites pay a host fee of $350.
+Agencies registered in our database will be invited to propose internships in January for the following academic year.

-Chan Fellow interns are students from China who intern with community based organizations from mid-August through December.
+Chan Fellow interns are college students from China who intern with community based organizations from mid-August through December.
 Fellows intern for approximately 30 hours per week.

 If your organization is hiring for a full or part-time position as an internship or job you can advertise the details with the UCB Career Center for free.